-6. Use Amazon as a Channel
+6. Use Amazon as an Ecommerce Sales Channel

 Before attempting to sell on Amazon, you should research whether your products will do well on the website.
 Ask yourself these questions:

-- Price: What price point can I afford to sell my products on Amazon, and how does it compare to other products in my space?
+- What price point can I afford to sell my products on Amazon, and how does it compare to other products in my space?

 Using Amazon as an additional sales channel can be challenging.
 Still, if done correctly, it can help expand your buyer audience immensely.

-7. Utilize Multi-Channel Marketing for Maximum Benefit
+7. Utilize Multi-Channel Ecommerce Marketing for Your Online Store

 It is essential to understand that it may take multiple touchpoints over time with many prospective customers to achieve significant results.
 The methods previously mentioned can each be done on their own or in combination with other channels such as email marketing.
 Still, the latter is more effective over time to generate sales.

 It’s crucial to understand not every channel that you use will perform.
 However, the more channels you use, the more opportunities you are creating to make sales.
 There will be specific channels that are critical in creating a path for website visitors to make a purchase.
 Most people will need multiple touchpoints to turn into customers.
-Importantly, you will need to recognize using numerous marketing channels means these types of conversions are considered “assisted conversions.”
-An “assisted conversion” means another channel had the last click before the conversion.
+Importantly, you will need to recognize using numerous marketing channels means these types of conversions are considered assisted conversions.
+An assisted conversion means another channel had the last click before the conversion.
 However, it will still credit the other touchpoints along that path.

 Here are some examples:

-- Specialty Products: When the product is higher-end and fills a particular need, buyers may bounce around from store to store looking for the best product.
+- When the product is higher-end and fills a particular need, buyers may bounce around from store to store looking for the best product.
 Remarketing ads and email marketing can help pull them back to your store while competitors lose their attention.